Skip to main content

 This way, if you change the price or quantity, the total cost in (C1) will automatically update.

-To set up a connection between two cells in the same data document, you can use the following formula for C1
+To set up a connection between two cells in the same record, you can use the following formula for C1

 =A1 * B1

-Here's an example of how this looks in AnyDB: Connected Cells in Same Data Document
+Here's an example of how this looks in AnyDB: Connected Cells in Same Record

-You can also connect to other data documents in the same database or even in different databases or even in different teams (as long as you have access to both the data documents when setting up the connection).
+You can also connect to other records in the same database or even in different databases or even in different teams (as long as you have access to both the records when setting up the connection).

-This allows you to create a dynamic relationship between the two data documents.
-This means that if the value in one data document changes, the value in the connected data document will also change automatically.
+This allows you to create a dynamic relationship between the two records.
+This means that if the value in one record changes, the value in the connected record will also change automatically.

-While you can refer to the data in other cells in the same document simply by using it's Cell Reference, say A1 or B1, to connect a cell in one data document to another cell in another data document, you have provide what is called an Absolute cell reference.
+While you can refer to the data in other cells in the same document simply by using it's Cell Reference, say A1 or B1, to connect a cell in one record to another cell in another record, you have provide what is called an Absolute cell reference.

 tip